Bee777/Bee777/README.md

 - 👋 Hi, I’m @Bee777
-- 👀 I’m interested in coding, structure and blockchain, etc.
+- 👀 I’m interested in coding, structure etc.
-- 🌱 I'm currently learning server and blockchain infrastructure.
+- 🌱 I'm currently learning serverinfrastructure.
-- 💞️ I’m looking to collaborate on blockchain project.
+- 💞️ I’m looking to collaborate on opensource project.

 <!---
 Bee777/Bee777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.